 - Another theory is that a tilted uterus causes venous congestion in the pelvis, meaning the veins in the reproductive organs dilate and fill with blood.

 Sometimes, simply changing positions can make painful sex less troublesome.
-Many women with a tipped uterus usually prefer positions where they can be face-to-face with their partner.
-It is important for women to communicate to their partner what is comfortable and what is not.
+It is important for people to communicate to their partner what is comfortable and what is not.

-Some signs are typical in women with a tilted uterus, including:
+Some signs are typical in people with a tilted uterus, including:

 - pain during sex